 - Eat small meals every few hours to help prevent vomiting

 “The best way to prevent pertussis is to get vaccinated,” says Dr. Buzzard, Chief Medical Officer at Physicians Immediate Care.
 “For children, the vaccine is called DTaP, and the booster vaccine for preteens, teens, and adults is called Tdap.
 This vaccine protects against a combination of three diseases: diphtheria, tetanus, and pertussis.
 However, you should note that if pertussis is circulating in your community, there’s occasionally a chance that even someone who has been vaccinated can still catch the disease.”

 Like many illnesses, pertussis is spread by coughing or sneezing while nearby other people, who then breathe in the bacteria.
 Practicing good hygiene is an effective way to prevent the spread of pertussis.
 Practicing good hygiene involves:

 - Covering your mouth and nose with a tissue when you cough or sneeze

 - Disposing of your used tissues in the trash

 - Coughing or sneezing into your upper arm or elbow, not your hands, if a tissue isn’t available

 - Frequently washing your hands with soap and water

 - Using an alcohol-based hand sanitizer if soap and water are not available

-If you or a family member has pertussis and needs help, a visit to one of Physicians Immediate Care’s convenient locations in Illinois, Indiana and Nebraska is one option to consider.
+If you or a family member has pertussis and needs help, a visit to one of Physicians Immediate Care’s convenient locations in Illinois and Indiana is one option to consider.
 We also offer the Tdap and Dtap immunizations at all of our locations.
 In addition to caring physicians and staff who have been serving patients for more than 25 years, Physicians Immediate Care offers evening and weekend hours, and no appointment is needed.